 Rolling your own joints can be satisfying and cost-effective.
-It’s also a skill that is time-consuming, requires the appropriate tools (like a grinder, rolling papers, cardboard or a pen to roll it up nicely), and can take months to master.
+However, it’s also a time-consuming skill that requires the appropriate tools (like a grinder, rolling papers, cardboard, or a pen to roll it up nicely) and can take months to master.

 Whether you’re new to cannabis, short on supplies, or just don’t want to bother with learning the art of rolling, prerolled joints offer consumers of all skill levels a simple and effective solution.